Vitis installation

 XRT is avaliable at https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html in xrt_

-A better way is to build it from github, which can be followed using the build instruction is avaliable at https://xilinx.github.io/XRT/master/html/build.html and https://docs.xilinx.com/r/en-US/ug1301-getting-started-guide-alveo-accelerator-cards/XRT-and-Deployment-Package-Installation-Procedures-on-Ubuntu
+A better way is to build it from GitHub, which can be followed using the build instructions available at https://xilinx.github.io/XRT/master/html/build.html and https://docs.xilinx.com/r/en-US/ug1301-getting-started-guide-alveo-accelerator-cards/XRT-and-Deployment-Package-Installation-Procedures-on-Ubuntu

 git clone https://github.com/Xilinx/XRT.git